Running dreams

 Though I’ve never met Gerry, I went to the same high school, graduating 11 years after him.
 His coach, Tracy Walters, was still on the faculty at Rogers High School and occasionally told us about the teams from that era and how many miles they ran.
 At one point Gerry ran 25 to 35 miles a day, seven days a week.
 I’ve read that he once put in 380 miles in one week.

 In my early teens, before I took up running, I occasionally saw Gerry run past my house at the corner of Cincinnati and Central in Spokane.
 I yelled out, “Hi, Gerry”, because, you know, he was famous.
-My brother and I talked about how Gerry replied “Good morning” when it was always the afternoon when he ran past.
-I’ve since figured out why – with all the miles he ran, he likely started his run at the crack of dawn.
+My brother and I talked about how Gerry replied “Good morning” when it was always the afternoon.
+I’ve since figured out why—with all the miles he ran, he probably thought it was still morning because he started his run at the crack of dawn.

-Another time when I was in my mid-teens, I was watching the local news and the newscaster announced that a big-name celebrity had appeared at a fund-raiser.
+I was once saw on the local news that a big-name celebrity had appeared at a fund-raiser.
 It was a local, small-time thing, and I knew there was no way someone from Hollywood had been enticed to come to Spokane.
 The only person it could be was Gerry Lindgren.
 Sure enough, it was him, but apparently to cast an aura of mystery, he was wearing a brown paper bag over his head.
-It didn’t seem odd at the time, but later I thought what a strange thing for the organizers to ask of their benevolent celebrity.
+I thought what a strange thing for the organizers to ask of their benevolent celebrity.

 Is this Gerry Lindgren or me trying to recreate a long ago news broadcast?